eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/contributor-committer.md

 [Eclipse Tractus-X Project Leads](https://projects.eclipse.org/projects/automotive.tractusx/who)

-An Eclipse Project Lead is not necessary a technical lead.
+An Eclipse Project Lead is a project committer with extended rights and responibilities.
+Every project can have more then one project lead, they are elected by the project committers.

 Tasks:

 - Project leads are responsible for ensuring that project committers are following the rules.
 - Project leads have the ability to retire committers.
 - Project leads have to approve e.g. infrastructure request, reviews.
-- Project leads are elected by the project committers.
-- Every project can have more then one project lead.

 See the [Handbook](https://www.eclipse.org/projects/handbook/#roles-pl)